Uber Eats Vs. DoorDash

 Year Founded 20142013

-AvailabilityOperates in over 45 countries worldwideAvailable mainly in the U.S., Canada, and Australia
+AvailabilityOperates in over 45 countries worldwideStrong in the U.S. and Canada

 Restaurant SelectionStrong global partnerships, including big chainsExtensive U.S. coverage, lots of local restaurant ties